aseldawy/spatialhadoop2/README.md

 To build a redistribution package, run the command:

-    mvn package
+    mvn assembly:assembly

-This Ant task will package all classes of SpatialHadoop along with the dependent jars not included in Hadoop into an archive.
+This Maven command will package all classes of SpatialHadoop along with the dependent jars not included in Hadoop into an archive.
 This archive can be used to install SpatialHadoop on any existing Hadoop cluster.